mcyork/ns1-proofpoint/readme.md

 ### Required Python Packages

-The code is built ad tested on the below but the above two are the only ones that are required.
+The code is built and tested on the below but the above two are the only ones that are required.

 You can install the tested packages using `pip`: